Power and cooling are critical to edge computing - here's why

 When organizations pushed their IT workloads to the cloud, many made their networking, wiring, and server closets redundant.

 Well, with the rise of micro data centers, those organizations will need them again, and they will also need someone to manage their power and cooling solutions protecting these edge assets.

 “Who better to handle this function than solution providers already experienced in implementing and maintaining these solutions for their customers?”
 Craparotta adds.

 “If you have a managed services practice, you can turn power and cooling into another RMM (remote monitoring and management) service,” explains Craparotta .

 Scalable and adaptable to various environments, APC by Schneider Electric's InfraStruxure solutions can be assembled on-site or delivered as pre-configured solutions.

 This makes them a perfect fit for edge infrastructure, and their remote management capabilities provide a natural extension to managed services offerings.

 What’s more, MSPs can also take advantage of the integration of Smart-UPS solutions with RMM platforms to deliver power and cooling as a managed service.

 4. New Business

-All this talk of edge computing sounds disruptive, but it’s quite the opposite: the creation of micro data centres at the edge actually brings the promise of new business – with new and existing customers.
+All this talk of edge computing sounds disruptive, but it’s quite the opposite: the creation of micro data centers at the edge actually brings the promise of new business – with new and existing customers.